Applications for this grant are currently closed. Please watch for future funding opportunities.

 - Applicants should present a plan for engaging the BOLD network in the planning, implementation, or the outcomes of the project.
 Applicants may solicit assistance or participation from other BOLD members or report out to the network about the progress, successes, and lessons learned throughout the project activities.

 A detailed budget should be expressed in USD, with a maximum amount of $15,000.
-OPA reserves the right to reduce, revise, or increase proposal budgets, participant numbers, based on program needs and the availability of U.S. government funding.
+PDS reserves the right to reduce, revise, or increase proposal budgets, participant numbers, based on program needs and the availability of U.S. government funding.

 B. FEDERAL AWARD INFORMATION